Medicare To Cut Payments To Nursing Homes Whose Patients End Up Back In The Hospital

 Meanwhile, Medicare is looking to expand financial incentives to other kinds of providers.
 Since 2016, it has been testing quality bonuses and penalties for home health agencies in nine states.
 Richmond, the nursing home executive, applauded that kind of expansion.

-'There are a whole bunch of people in this chain" of institutions caring for patients at different stages, she says, "and we all need to be working in a common direction."
+"There are a whole bunch of people in this chain" of institutions caring for patients at different stages, she says, "and we all need to be working in a common direction."

 Kaiser Health News, a nonprofit news service, is an editorially independent program of the Kaiser Family Foundation and is not affiliated with Kaiser Permanente.
 KHN data editor Elizabeth Lucas contributed to this report.